cloudinary-community/gatsby-transformer-cloudinary/README.md

 ### Transform Type Requirements

-Gatsby Image support may be added to any GraphQL Type describing a Cloudinary asset with the following information:
+Gatsby Image support may be added to any GraphQL Type describing a Cloudinary asset with the following data:

 ```js
 {